LargeNFT/large-nft/README.md

 # Large
 Large is open source software that makes it simple to create and publish any content as an NFT collection on Ethereum and IPFS.

-Create a beautiful website, blog, or app and instantly turn all of your content into a professional-grade NFT collection.
+Create a beautiful website, blog, or app and publish your content as an NFT collection.
+The Large Reader is a simple HTML/CSS/Javascript based application built with Framework7 that includes native theming for iOS, Android, and Desktop.

 * Easily create content in a familiar interface.
 * Publish a simple blog website that works on all devices.
 * Generate all metadata to integrate with OpenSea and other public NFT infrastructure.

-The Large Reader is a simple HTML/CSS/Javascript based application built with Framework7 that includes native theming for iOS, Android, and Desktop.

 Both the Large Admin dashboard and the Large Reader are offline-first applications and can be used without an internet connection.
 The user just needs to download the app/website before going offline.